 Not all sessions are this structured and sessions may vary a good deal in content.
 The goal is to make efficient use of therapy time by carefully structuring the therapy session in order to be most productive.

-The use of homework or 'home practice' -- asking you to experiment with new ways of thinking or behaving outside our sessions -- is an important part of cognitive therapy that extends the effectiveness of therapy into your life and encourages practicing new skills and behaviors outside the therapy session.
+The use of 'action plans'or 'home practice' -- asking you to experiment with new ways of thinking or behaving outside our sessions -- is an important part of cognitive therapy that extends the effectiveness of therapy into your life and encourages practicing new skills and behaviors outside the therapy session.

 For a description of CBT, visit